How To Choose A Surfskate (Sizing, Deck & Wheels)

 If you’re unsure what that means, check the below image.

 There are a few things to keep in mind when deciding on concave.
-If you want to do aggressive carves, more concave will help lock you in.
+If you want to do aggressive carves, more concave could help lock you in.
 Flatter decks offer less of that locked-in feel and are better suited for mellow carving.

 Again, it comes down to your preference because I’m a shoe size 11 and enjoy steeper concave.